Project Economics course

 Purpose

 At the end of this course the participants will be able to independently calculate the economic feasibility of projects and to subsequently present this to allow a well informed decision.
 Students will also gain practical knowledge and skills that have proven their usefulness in business.
-In addition, the perspective of governments on decision making is covered.
+In addition, the perspective of governments on decision making can be considered.

 Set-up

-In order to transfer knowledge dynamically and interactively, real life case studies will be used.
-Furthermore, there will be both quizzes and polls.
-In other words: this course stimulates and expects active participation.
+In order to transfer knowledge dynamically and interactively, exercises around a central case will be used.
+This course stimulates and expects active participation.

 Content of Project Economics